Wilton DCF Lawyer

-Rights During a DCF Investigation
+What Are My Rights During a DCF Investigation?

 Once a DCF investigation is opened, it must generally be concluded within 45 days.
 Because the investigators know they are operating on a limited timeframe, they are often quite persistent (maybe even pushy) about asking questions, acquiring information, and getting into a person’s home.
 They frequently arrive unannounced requesting immediate individual interviews with all members of the family.

 However, families do have rights in these situations, and many people are not aware that they can request to have a lawyer present during questioning to help protect their rights, prevent costly mistakes and keep questions from becoming too intrusive.